intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 to do frotz", as if you are giving orders to the codebase to change its behaviour.

+The goal of the imperative mood is to make especially commit message titles (the :ref:`patch_subject_line`) succinct and to the point.
+The explanation body should be more detailed and take care to explain the background motivating the change. (see :ref:`patch_explanation_body`).

 If you want to refer to a specific commit, don't just refer to the SHA-1 ID of the commit.
 Please also include the oneline summary of the commit, to make it easier for reviewers to know what it is about.